carmelom/resume/README.md

 - [HTML version](http://htmlpreview.github.io/?https://github.com/carmelom/resume/blob/master/output/resume.html)
 - [pdf version](output/resume.pdf)

-Originally inspired by <https://github.com/mszep/pandoc_resume>, which uses a CSS style written by [C. M. Duquesne](https://github.com/chmduquesne/resume) inspired by the LaTeX [moderncv](https://ctan.org/pkg/moderncv) class.
+Originally inspired by <https://github.com/mszep/pandoc_resume>, I used the following styling sources as inspiration:modern

+- general styling: derived from a CSS stylesheet written by [C. M. Duquesne](https://github.com/chmduquesne/resume) inspired by the LaTeX [moderncv](https://ctan.org/pkg/moderncv) class.

 In the original repo, the pdf is generated using ConTeXt, which requires a separated .tex style in the `styles` folder.
 I preferred to rely to CSS only and let pandoc convert the html output to pdf using wkhtmltopdf.